Life Lines

 Before,During and After the Emergency Call

-Before making the emergency call it is important to assess the child or infant, the information gained should be passed onto the emergency service who can assist you in first aid.
+Before making the emergency call, it is important to assess the child or infant; the information gained should be passed on to the emergency service, which can assist you in first aid.

 • Who you are